 - Curriculum reflects current community practice

-- 1:1 in depth advising to increase success rate
+- 1:1 in depth advising to increase student success rate

 - Excellent relationship with our community partners